How Does the SBA Non manufacturer Rule, 13 CFR 121.406, Impact Your Small Business Size?

 The confusion is a size determination case is whether a small business must produce the end item under 13 CFR 121.406 (d).
 The SBA has often found bidders to other than small.

-To eliminate the confusion is a size determination case, government contractors should know that prior to 2014, 13 CFR 121.406 (d) stated that “the offeror need not supply the end product of a small business concern as long as the product acquired is manufactured in the United States, and the offeror does not exceed 500 employees.”
+To eliminate the confusion is an SBA size determination case, government contractors should know that prior to 2014, 13 CFR 121.406 (d) stated that “the offeror need not supply the end product of a small business concern as long as the product acquired is manufactured in the United States, and the offeror does not exceed 500 employees.”
 13 CFR 121.406 (d) (2013).

 The new SBA 8a certification rules do not require an offeror to supply the end item of a small business for a procurement conducted under simplified acquisition procedures.
 See Size determination of Jamaica Bearings Company.